-Editor's Note: Torrey Honors Institute and Torrey Academy are two separate programs.
+Editor's Note: Torrey Honors College (formerly known as Torrey Honors Institute) and Torrey Academy are two separate programs.
 Torrey Academy is a high school homeschool partner program.
-Torrey Honors Institute is an undergraduate honors program that continues to grow and remains open for admission.
-Torrey Academy's closure will not impact Torrey Honors Institute.
-Learn more about Torrey Honors and how to apply on the Torrey Honors Institute website.
+Torrey Honors College is an undergraduate honors program that continues to grow and remains open for admission.
+Torrey Academy's closure will not impact Torrey Honors College.
+Learn more about Torrey Honors and how to apply on the Torrey Honors College website.

 Biola University leadership announced today that Biola Youth Academics and Torrey Academy, Biola's high school homeschool partner programs, will close at the end of the Spring 2020 semester.

 “It is with a heavy heart that I share with you today a Cabinet decision that Biola Youth Academics (BYA), which includes Torrey Academy, Star Academics, Private School Satellite Program (PSP) and Elementary Academics, will be closing at the end of this 2019-20 academic year, June 2020,” shared Deborah Taylor, Biola University Provost and Senior Vice President, in a letter to the Biola community.

 Biola Youth Academics has been serving children and families in the homeschool community for 25 years, operating several regional centers throughout Southern California.
 Started in 1996, Biola Youth Academics began as two science classes and later offered tutoring services as a community outreach initiative.
 Torrey Academy, a unique program to Biola, reflecting our excellence in honors programs, was added in 2000.

 Throughout the duration of its history, the university has financially supported BYA’s programs and services — an investment the university is no longer able to provide.
 There has been a rise in competing homeschool and classical programs and charter schools that have resulted in declining enrollment in BYA and TA.